dls-controls/ethercatUtil/README.md

 * Test module with actual signals
 * Add support for configuring ELM3704 multi-purpose modules
-    * Add secondary settings for specific interfaces
-        * Thermocouple element
     * Debug error from asynPortClient - create simulated asynPortDriver to talk to
     * Refactor setChannelXXX functions into single method which accepts a parameter string and status message
+    * Create SdoPortClient class for handling communication with SDO port
 * Finalise EDM screen designs
 * Create CSS screens
 * Add optional logic for copying scale and offset values to an AreaDetector scale plugin